-Learn how to make the authentic roman-style pasta, fried seasonal specialties and grandmas’ dessert in a cozy restaurant in the Jewish area in Rome city centre.
+Learn how to make the authentic roman-style pasta, fried seasonal specialties and grandmas’ dessert in a cosy restaurant in the Jewish area in Rome city centre.

 Take a break from visiting the city meeting local people, learning how to make a typical Roman dinner menu from scratch.

-Though Rome’s Jewish Ghetto no longer officially exists, the neighborhood is still bearing the old name, and is the hearth of Rome’s Jewish community, the oldest in Italy.
+Though Rome’s Jewish Ghetto no longer officially exists, the neighbourhood is still bearing the old name and is the heart of Rome’s Jewish community, the oldest in Italy.

-Today, despite its unhappy history, the Jewish Ghetto is now one of Rome’s most beautiful neighborhoods that worth to be visited in the easy-going happy lifestyle, which is famous for.
+Today, despite its unhappy history, the Jewish Ghetto is now one of Rome’s most beautiful neighbourhoods that worth to be visited in the easy-going happy lifestyle, which is famous for.

 Head to the restaurant wen chef Paola waits for you to reveal secrets and recipes.

 This is a hands-on class, but if you’d just like to be a spectator you can relax, watching her working, with a glass of wine.